-3. Provide copies of the disclosure forms required in Appendices 2 and 3 to the applicant.

-4. Inquire and otherwise make every reasonable effort to identify whether a prospective applicant or enrollee for long-term care insurance already has accident and sickness or long-term care insurance and the types and amounts of any such insurance, except that in the case of qualified long-term care insurance contracts as defined in s.
-Ins 3.465 (2) (d), an inquiry into whether a prospective applicant or enrollee for long-term care insurance has accident and sickness insurance is not required.
+- 3. Provide copies of the disclosure forms required in Appendices 2 and 3 to the applicant. - 4.
+Inquire and otherwise make every reasonable effort to identify whether a prospective applicant or enrollee for long-term care insurance already has accident and sickness or longterm care insurance and the types and amounts of any such insurance, except that in the case of qualified long-term care insurance contracts, an inquiry into whether a prospective applicant or enrollee for long-term care insurance has accident and sickness insurance is not required.